d8corp/innetjs-templates/README.md

 # be

-This is the simplest template of innet.js using for server side.
+This is a template of `innetjs` to build server side application.

+This template includes linting and testing.

 To start development run:
 ```shell